Can a Roof Be Repaired in Winter?

 Mid-Atlantic winters can be harsh, with freezing rains and substantial snowfall.
 Add to that fewer daylight hours.
-So, can a commercial roof be repaired in winter?
+Let’s examine the in’s and out’s of winter roof repair.

 Yes!
 The roof of your building can be repaired in the winter months.
 Even if snow is in the forecast, roofing contractors can repair or restore your commercial roof (they just might need to do a bit of shoveling first).

 In fact, there are certain weaknesses that, if discovered in the winter, you should have a roofing contractor inspect immediately.

 Leaks are the most alarming roof weakness.
 Even small leaks or signs of possible leaks in your building’s roof could be cause for emergency roof repair service.

 We handle roof repairs in all seasons and are dedicated to helping property owners solve whatever issues they have.
 That’s why we offer 24-hour emergency roof repair.

 As a Home Advisor “Top-Rated” roofing contractor, the J. Smucker Contracting team of commercial roof professionals delivers the highest quality customer service and are on high alert during emergency weather situations.

 No, roof repair in the winter does not cost more.
 Commercial roof repairs are typically needed in the winter and the same as those needed in warmer months.